lawndoc/stack-back/README.md

       - cache:/cache # Persistent restic cache (greatly speeds up all restic operations)
 ```

-### And add a label to the containers you want backed up
+### and it will back up all your volumes and databases

 ```yaml
   web: